Now Available! Dr. DeFoore's New Book GOODFINDING

 This problem can come from a variety of causes.
-Take a look at the following causes, and see what fits the best for you:
+Take a look at the following causes, and see what fits the best for your situation:

 If you don't find something that rings true here, then keep looking.
 I assure you there is a good reason for your social anxiety, and the reason is not that there's something basically wrong with you.
 You're a good person, with a lot to offer, and you're struggling with a problem--that doesn't make you bad or sick or crazy, that makes you human.

-The third step in your do-it-yourself anxiety healing skills is another imagery process.
-This two-part exercise will really work well for you, if you use it.
+3. The third step in your do-it-yourself anxiety healing skills is another imagery process.
+Click here for this two-part exercise, that will really work well for you, if you use it.
 It combines visualization and imagination for a positive mental rehearsal of your desired future outcomes.

-Here is a breathing exercise that will also help you.
-I learned it from Dr. Andrew Weil's audio program, Spontaneous Healing.
+4. Here are a couple of breathing exercises below, that will also help you.
+I learned them from Dr. Andrew Weil's audio program, Spontaneous Healing.
 He says that this breathing process is the single most effective treatment for anxiety he has ever used.
 Here are the steps:

 Social skills are not complicated, it's just that the anxiety makes them difficult to use.
 As I mentioned above, social anxiety disorder can sometimes be caused partially by not having good social skills.

-Let's take a look at them now--remember, these are just the basics:
+Let's take a look at the social skills now...remember, these are just the basics:

 I know you might be thinking, "Isn't there a pill I can take for social anxiety disorder?"
 The answer is yes, there are lots of pills you can take!
 The question is, what results will you get?

-P.S.
-Social anxiety disorder does not have a chemical cause, and therefore there is not a long term chemical solution.
+In summary, social anxiety disorder does not have a chemical cause, and therefore there is no long-term chemical solution.
 These tools described above will help you get to the cause and implement a permanent cure for your anxiety disorder.